 I Want to Share My Story

 Thank you for your continuing responses!
-Take a look at these stories about facing the challenges of education during the COVID-19 pandemic.
-Educators continue to demonstrate creativity, resourcefulness, and dedication﹘demonstrating their commitment to support student learning, wherever it takes place.
+Educators continue to demonstrate creativity, resourcefulness, and dedication—demonstrating their commitment to support student learning, wherever it takes place.

 Redefining how we teach and learn

-These entries appear in alphabetical order by the submitter’s location.
-They have been slightly edited for clarity and length.
+Stories appear under the dates they were first published in the Cognia Insider member newsletter, in alphabetical order by location.
+Submitted by our members, the stories have been slightly edited for clarity and length.

 New Era in Education | Saudi Arabia